Sinfonia Newydd

 Sinfonia Newydd (English: New Sinfonia), often referred to simply as SN, is a contemporary arts company, based in Cardiff.
-The company, a recent finalist of the Future Entrepreneur Award at the Wales Quality Awards 2011, specialises in innovating ways of delivering art, particularly music, of students in Wales.
+The company, a finalist of the Future Entrepreneur Award at the Wales Quality Awards 2011, specialises in innovating ways of delivering art, particularly music, of students in Wales.
 Sinfonia Newydd is currently based at the Royal Welsh College of Music & Drama.

 History

 Sinfonia Newydd was founded in February 2010 by Toks Dada.
-It consisted of a 22-piece string ensemble to provide a platform for composition students at the Royal Welsh College of Music and Drama to have their works premiered.
-Soon after, the Repertory by Entrepreneurial Performers Company (REPCo) - a funding initiative for student-led projects - was formed, of which SN became a founding member.
+It consisted of a 22-piece string ensemble to provide a platform for composition students at the Royal Welsh College of Music & Drama to have their works premiered.
+Soon after, the Repertory by Entrepreneurial Performers Company (REPCo) – a funding initiative for student-led projects – was formed, of which SN became a founding member.

 Seeking to innovate collaboration between art mediums, SN integrated scenic art into their concert in December 2010 at the Welsh National Temple of Peace and Health by creating live on-stage art pieces inspired by the music being performed.

 In June 2011, Sinfonia Newydd founder and director Toks Dada won the RWCMD Young Entrepreneur of the Year award and the company subsequently became a finalist in the Wales Future Entrepreneur Awards at the Wales Quality Awards 2011.

 At present Sinfonia Newydd have produced a total of 68 performances of contemporary music including 56 world premieres and have grown to an ensemble consisting of 58 players across all orchestral families.